REB Member User Guide Overview

 The Timeline view is updated to reflect the date and time when the review was completed.
 Both the email notification and the consolidated review form are accessible from the related Review Done row.

-The submission you just reviewed will remain as a count in your For My Review tile until the Research Ethics office has marked that the review cycle is complete (which will not be immediate).
+The submission you just reviewed will remain as a count in your Delegated Reviews tile until the Research Ethics office has marked that the review cycle is complete (which will not be immediate).
+At this time, the application will move from the Delegated Reviews tile to the History tile on your Work Area.

 Back to top